-Format Guides for Submitting Lower Court Opinions in Electronic Format
+Electronic Format Guides for Submitting Trial Court Opinions

-- Submit each opinion as a separate email attachment to email@example.com.
+Submit each opinion as a separate email attachment, one attachment per email, to firstname.lastname@example.org.
 If the authoring judge is not the person sending the opinion, he or she must be included as a recipient or carbon copy (CC:) recipient of the email message.
 Please do not submit opinions in the form of a letter or a transcript.

 - "Railroad was not liable for injury sustained in trip on floor mat at station."

 - "Evidence supported determination that defendant violated terms and conditions of probation."

 - "Dispute between member firm and investors was subject to NASD arbitration."

 - "Church was neither directly nor vicariously liable for priest's alleged misconduct."

 - "Tenant was entitled to abatement for conditions in his apartment."